-(a) The Town adopts the provisions of Connecticut General Statutes section 12-81f to allow an additional exemption from property tax of five thousand dollars for the October 1, 2004 grand list and of ten thousand dollars for the October 1, 2005 grand list and subsequent grand lists for persons who are veterans and who meet the eligibility requirements set forth in said section, provided such veteran's qualifying income does not exceed an amount equal to eleven thousand dollars more than the applicable maximum amount as provided under Connecticut General Statutes section 12-811.

-(b).
-The Town adopts the provisions of subsection (c) of Connecticut General Statutes section 12-81 (21) to allow for a total exemption from local property taxation for the dwelling and property on which such dwelling is located for a severely disabled veteran who has received financial assistance for specially adapted housing under the provisions of 38 U.S.C. section 2101.
+- (a) The Town adopts the provisions of subsections (a) and (c) of Connecticut General Statutes section 12-81f to allow an additional exemption from property tax of twenty thousand dollars for the October 1, 2005 grand list and subsequent grand lists for persons who are veterans or their surviving spouses and who meet the eligibility requirements set forth in said section, provided such veteran's or surviving spouse's qualifying income does not exceed an amount equal to fifteen thousand dollars more than the applicable maximum amount as provided under Connecticut General Statutes section 12-811. - (b) The Town adopts the provisions of subsection (b) of Connecticut General Statutes section 12-81f to allow an additional exemption from property tax of three thousand dollars for persons who are veterans who meet the eligibility requirements set forth in said subsection, provided such veteran's qualifying income does not exceed an amount equal to twelve thousand dollars more than the applicable maximum amount as provided under Connecticut General Statutes section 12-811. - (c) The Town adopts the provisions of subsection (c) of Connecticut General Statutes section 12-81(21) to allow for a total exemption from local property taxation for the dwelling and property on which such dwelling is located for a severely disabled veteran who has receive financial assistance for specially adapted housing under the provisions of 38 U.S.C. section 2101